davmcgregor/airport_challenge/README.md

 1. Fork this repo, and clone to your local machine
 2. Run the command `gem install bundle`
 3. Once installation is complete, run `bundle`
-4. Run the programme in Ruby or the command line by requiring the airplane.rb in the lib directory
+4. Run the program in Ruby or the command line by requiring the airplane.rb in the lib directory

 ```Shell
 $ irb